What makes a will valid and enforceable in Pennsylvania?

 As previously mentioned, if you are getting ready to start the estate plan, you must enlist the help of an attorney.
 Unfortunately, without a lawyer, it’s easy to make a mistake, as there are many different facets that go into this process.
 An experienced attorney can help you navigate the complexities of this process.

-If you are ready to start the estate planning process, Friedman Schuman is here to help.
+If you are ready to start the estate planning process, Friedman Schuman Layser is here to help.
 Our dedicated legal team has the experience you need to help make sure your will is distributed according to your wishes.
 Contact our offices today to learn more about how we can help you through this process.

 News & Resources